pfr/VideoSpeedTracker/README.md

 that can track bidirectional traffic, one lane in each direction (e.g. a typical residential street).
 Beyond a typical home computer, VST requires video from an HD camera, many of which can be purchased for less than $100 (e.g. theFoscam Fi9103EP, power over Ethernet, outdoor camera).
-You need to have OpenCV c 2.4.11 installed.
+You need to have OpenCV 2.4.11 installed.

-As of 14 Feb 2016, I have not yet posted a Wintel64 executable.
-Also the source and executable for the post-processor for the video output of VST are not here yet.
-I expect them to be posted in the next day or two.
+As of 14 Feb 2016, I have not yet posted a Wintel64 executable for either the VideoSpeedTracker or its post-processor.
+I expect them to be posted in the next day.
 In the meantime, if you plan to use VST, get OpenCV 2.4.11 installed.
 You need it.
 Downloading and installing the OpenCV 2.4.11 binary (i.e. not compiling and installing from source) is OK.
 That's fairly painless.